Guide to Multi-Arm Bandits: What is it, and when you should use them

 · 7 min read

-Guide to Multi-Arm Bandits: What is it, and why you probably shouldn’t use it.
+Guide to Multi-Arm Bandits: What is it, and when you should use them

 Multi-Arm Bandit testing comes from the Multi-Arm Bandit problem in mathematics.
 The problem posed is as follows: given a limited amount of resources, what is the best way to maximize returns when gambling on one-arm bandit machines that have different rates of return?
 This is often phrased as a choice between “exploitation,” or maximizing return, and “exploration,” or maximizing information.
 When applied to A/B testing it can be a valuable tool.
 In this article I’ll go into more details as to what multi-arm bandit testing is, how it compares to A/B testing, and some of the reasons you should, and should not, use it.